-Unfortunately, there are many dangers, especially for small children playing with registers.
+Unfortunately, there are many dangers, especially for small children playing with floor registers.
 This can be difficult, indeed, to get children to leave them alone.
-So I will give you few ideas on how to childproof the floor vents when you have pulled your hair out from this.
+So I will give you few ideas on how to baby proofing floor vents when you have pulled your hair out from this.

 1. Protection of Your Register

-The first effective way I want to tell you is to protect your registers.
+The first effective way I want to tell you is to protect your floor registers.